SudoMaker/nativescript-dom-ng/README.md

 `createView`: Triggered when creating view from the template.
 Set created view to `event.view`.
 If not set, view will be created by cloning the template.

+**Note:**

+`Template` element could only have one element child.
+If you'd like to have multiple children in a template, just use a different type of view or layout as the only child and insert your other contents inside.

 ## KeyedTemplates